realsanjeev/Book-scraping-python-scapper/README.md

 ### Setting Up a Scrapy Project

-**Note:** If you are using a global GitHub environment, create a virtual environment to avoid potential issues.
+**Note:** If you're working in a global GitHub environment, it's recommended to create a virtual environment to prevent potential issues.

 ```bash
 python -m venv venv